rauljim/pymdht/README.txt

 Users should ONLY use the methods provided in core/pymdht.py.

 Users can additionally use the Id and Node classes as they wish.
-These classes are located in core/identifier.py and core/node.py
+These classes aqre located in core/identifier.py and core/node.py

+ipython is useful to try out functionality and/or debug.

 TESTS

+Just run 'make'. see core/Makefile for details.

 In order to run the tests you need the following packages (ubuntu): python-nose python-coverage (optional but very recommended)

 PROFILING